 Announcing the arrival of the aircraft that sounds like a superhero – the Lockheed Electra!
-And it certainly helps us towards heroic efforts of deliveries in 1989.
-Channel Express (Air Services) purchases the first of 5 Lockheed L-188 Electra freighter aircraft in this year.
+It certainly helps us towards heroic efforts of deliveries in 1989.
+Channel Express (Air Services) purchases the first of five Lockheed L-188 Electra freighter aircraft in this year.

 Initially built in 1957, the L-188 Electra made its mark on history as the USA’s first large turboprop airliner.
 Capable of carrying a containerised 15 tonne payload, more than double that of the ‘Super’ Dart Herald, this aircraft could be fully loaded in 25 minutes and flew at 330 knots.
 The Electra enables the Group to make great strides in increasing efficiency and driving its expansion.

-Here’s our intriguing story about the Electra - we were the first company in the UK to purchase and fly the aircraft.
-However, this meant we had to pass all kinds of strict tests to be certified to fly in the UK.
+We were the first company in the UK to purchase and fly the aircraft which meant that we had to pass all kinds of strict tests to be certified to fly in the UK.
 The result?
 We spent 12 weeks in California, achieving a pass in all requirements, including a noise certificate.
 Once again, we proved that perseverance pays off when it comes to setting the standards that others can only follow.